-10.08 Form for completion of the M.S. program of study.
+9.08 Form for completion of the M.S. program of study.

-Please use the G-TSF form [Thesis Signature and Approval Form] This form is found at www.gradschool.sc.edu under "Current Students" and then on the left of the page, "forms library."
+Please use the G-TSF form [Thesis Signature and Approval Form] This form is found at www.gradschool.sc.edu on the left of the page under "forms library."

-10:09 Ph.D.
-Program of Study:
+9.09 Ph.D.
+Program of Study